tmcdonell/cusolver/README.md

 The cuSolver library provides useful LAPACK-like features implemented on NVIDIA GPUs, such as common matrix factorization and triangular solve routines for dense matrices, a sparse least-squares solver routine, and an eigenvalue solver.
-In addition, cuSolver provides a refactorisation library useful for solving sequences of matrices with a shared sparsity pattern.
 This package provides FFI bindings to the functions of the cuSolver library.
 You will need to install the CUDA driver and developer toolkit:

   <http://developer.nvidia.com/cuda-downloads>